FAQ – How much is the HLT51020 Diploma of Emergency Health Care?

 APC regularly reviews and updates learning materials in consultation with industry employers and partners, ensuring the course reflects current practice and workforce needs.

-The Diploma of Emergency Health Care (HLT51020) is a nationally recognised AQF Level 5 qualification designed to prepare students for patient-facing roles in emergency and healthcare environments.
+The HLT51020 Diploma of Emergency Health Care is a nationally recognised AQF Level 5 qualification designed to prepare students for patient-facing roles in emergency and healthcare environments.

-How Much Does the APC Diploma Cost?
+How Much Does the Diploma of Emergency Health Care Cost?

 The final cost depends on individual circumstances, including: